Reasons for ConcernWhen you suspect your child or a child in your care may have a disability or special need(s).

 If the child in your care is between birth – three years of age:

 - You may call or visit on-line the California Department of Developmental Services at 800-515-BABY (2229).
 You will be provided information and resources available in your local community often through your local Family Resource Center who provides parent-to-parent support and information.

 - You may also speak to your child’s pediatrician who can developmentally assess your child and if appropriate, make referrals to local resources.

 If the child in your care is three years of age or older:

 - You may call your school district, located in the area in which you reside or where your child attends school.
 When you call, ask to speak with the Special Education department.
 Special Education staff from your school district will be able to explain next steps which may include an assessment of your child.*

-- You may contact your local Parent Training and Information Center or Family Empowerment Center who can assist you with information and resources in your area.
+- You may contact your local Parent Training and Information Center who can assist you with information and resources in your area.